Interservice rivalry: United States

 In December 2018, with the incumbent Chairman of the Joint Chiefs of Staff General Joseph Dunford scheduled to retire the following year, Secretary of Defense James Mattis recommended to President Donald Trump that he pick incumbent Air Force Chief of Staff General David L. Goldfein to be Dunford's successor.
-Dunford agreed with the choice of Mattis as his successor, especially since no Air Force Generals had been Chairman since General Richard B. Myers retired in 2005.
+Dunford agreed with the choice of Mattis as his successor, especially since no Air Force Generals had been Chairman since General Myers retired in 2005.
 However due to Trump's recent conflict with Dunford and Mattis, instead of taking their recommendation, Trump selected Army Chief of Staff General Mark Milley to be Dunford's successor.
 The nomination sparked controversy due to previous Joint Chiefs of Staff Chairman before Dunford.
 General Martin Dempsey was from the Army and if Goldfein had been selected, he would have been the Air Force's first chairman since 2005.
 Many believed that Trump picked Milley due to a close and personal friendship between the two since early in Trump's presidency.
-By the time Milley assumed the Joint Chiefs of Staff Chairman position in October 2019, exactly half of the Joint Chiefs of Staff Chairman—10 out of 20—had been filled by Army generals.
+By the time Milley assumed the position in October 2019, exactly half of the Joint Chiefs of Staff Chairman—10 out of 20—had been filled by Army generals.

-The United States Unified Combatant Command was also dominated by Army officers.
-One Combatant Command, Indo-Pacific Command (previously known as Pacific Command), was historically led by Navy officers and has never been led by officers from any other branch.
+The United States unified combatant command was also dominated by Army officers.
+One combatant command, Indo-Pacific Command (previously known as Pacific Command), was historically led by Navy officers and has never been led by officers from any other branch.
 There was an attempt to place other than Navy officers to lead the Indo-Pacific Command, but the attempt eventually failed.
 Air Force officers rarely get the position as combatant command commanders and other important specific commands.

 Special forces

 Interservice rivalries are often played out at divisional or regimental level or between special forces that are part of different services.
-The rivalry between special-forces units led to the creation of United Kingdom Special Forces in the United Kingdom, and SOCOM in the United States to put them all under a unified command, putting an end to the "rice-bowl" doctrine which created absurd situations in Iran, Grenada, and Panama in the 1980s.
-In the United Kingdom, it has put an end to members of the Special Boat Service being recruited solely from the Royal Marines, and it is now a tri-service branch.
+The rivalry between special-forces units led to the creation of United Kingdom Special Forces in the United Kingdom, and SOCOM in the United States, to put them all under a unified command, putting an end to the "rice-bowl" doctrine which created absurd situations in Iran, Grenada, and Panama in the 1980s.
+In the UK, it has put an end to members of the Special Boat Service being recruited solely from the Royal Marines, and it is now a tri-service branch.

 Special forces can also have rivalries with regular military units.
-For example, British special forces have rivalries with regular infantry units due to the latter being taught close-quarters combat, which the former was historically responsible for; this rivalry also relates to budgets, as infantry units requiring CQC training also require costly equipment and training facilities, thus using up money that could otherwise be spent on special forces or on other purposes.
+For example, British special forces have rivalries with regular infantry units due to the latter being taught close-quarters combat, which the former was historically responsible for; this rivalry also relates to budgets, as infantry units requiring CQC training also require costly equipment and training facilities, thus using up money that could otherwise be spent on special forces or other purposes.